• Skip to primary navigation

 • ×

-You are here: Home / RandomPosts / Mango Thokku
+You are here: Home / RandomPosts / Raw Mango Thokku Recipe

 Jump to Recipe Jump to Video Print Recipe

-Mango Thokku is a yummy, lip smacking type of pickle made by grating raw mango & cooking it with spices & oil.
+Mango Thokku is a yummy, lip smacking pickle made by grating raw mango and cooking it with spices, oil.
 Mango Thokku is made without preservatives and a great accompaniment for chapati, curd rice, idli, dosa and could be made in minutes.
-Mango Thokku Recipe is featured in this post with step by step pictures & video.
+Learn to make Mango Thokku Recipe with step by step pictures and video.

 More related recipes